nik-mak/T3A2-A-Readme/README.md

 As a user, I want to be able to view a store's list of products or catalogue so that I can find an item.

+As a user, I want to be able to sign up/create account so I can utilise the website features.

 As a user, I want to be able to delete my account because I no longer want to use this service.

 As a user, I want to be able to update my account so that changes in my details are current.

 As a user, I should be able to log into my account so that I can use the website as desired.

+As a user, I want to be able to recover my password so that I can log in if I forget it.

 As a shopper, I want to be able to view listings I have placed on hold so that I can manage them.